 We might have expected those calling for drastic reductions in net migration to welcome this fall in net migration, particularly given the prominence they have given to concerns about population growth in recent years.
 But they did not.
 Faced with big falls in net migration, MigrationWatch chose to focus on gross immigration (which has remained steady, since the decline in net migration is due to a rise in emigration).
 Sir Andrew Green said:

 “It is the usual government spin to claim these numbers as a success for immigration policy despite the fact that foreign immigration is virtually unchanged at about half a million a year.”

 The Government was too quick to claim credit for the fall in net migration (though some credit was due), but Sir Andrew’s focus on gross immigration also suggests that MigrationWatch may be concerned not with how many people there are in the UK, but with how many foreigners there are in the UK.
 The Government was not alone in seeking to make political hay from the statistics last week.
 Shadow Immigration Minister Damian Green took the opportunity to imply a link between UK unemployment and migration (a link not supported by evidence), and also focused on gross immigration flows:

 “At a time of rising unemployment the numbers of new people coming here to work are 34 per cent higher than at the height of the boom 10 years ago.”

 There are legitimate debates to be had about migration, including its impact on community cohesion and the labour market.
 Let’s hope that these latest statistics will bring an end the tendency to dress up other concerns (or old-fashioned political point scoring) as concerns about UK population levels.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.